 Note that the weighting control is part of the main box on the GR meter.
 The BK had a "detachable" module for weighting and filtering, but in practice you always needed the "detachable" module.
 So the BK meter was long and unwieldy and wiggly, with scratchy plugs between the modules, and the fried mic wasn't pivotable.

-schematic, the GenRad was designed to take several different types of mic including dynamic, piezo and condenser.
+Looking at the schematic, the GenRad was designed to take several different types of mic including dynamic, piezo and condenser.
 You could pick to suit your conditions.

 Every component in Brüel & Kjær was peculiar and unique, so every repair required ordering parts from Denmark.
 The GR schematic shows several specific-value resistors, but the tubes and transistors are standard.
 Ordering the specific Rs from Boston would have been a lot faster and more convenient than ordering from Denmark.
 No international customs, no exchange rates.